FIN - Finance

 FIN 3113 Insurance (2-2-3)

 The course introduces students to the concepts of risk and insurance, focusing on how individuals and businesses manage uncertainty through different types of insurance.
 Students examine the structure and operations of the insurance market, with emphasis on their role in the UAE and global financial system.
 The course explores the principles of insurance, government regulation and ethical standards that guide insurance practice.
-Key areas include life, health, auto, home and commercial insurance.
-By the end, students are able to analyze risks and design appropriate insurance solutions.
+Using life, health, auto, commercial insurance, students manage risks and develop solutions as part of a curriculum co-designed with Reem Al Falasi, insurance expert.

 Prerequisites: FIN 2003